RIM shares surge as carriers begin testing new BlackBerry

-Shares of Research In Motion Ltd RIM.TO RIMM.O rose almost 10 percent on Thursday, a day after the BlackBerry maker said more than 50 telecommunications carriers had begun testing its new line of BlackBerry 10 devices.
+Nov 1 Shares of Research In Motion Ltd RIM.TO RIMM.O rose almost 10 percent on Thursday, a day after the BlackBerry maker said more than 50 telecommunications carriers had begun testing its new line of BlackBerry 10 devices.
+[ID:nL1E8LVD6Q]

 The testing phase is an important step toward the launch of the BB10 phones, now planned for the first quarter of 2013.
 The testing signals to investors that RIM's long-delayed line of what are seen as make-or-break devices will finally reach store shelves early next year.